bfv/docker4oe/pas-application/README.md

 ```
 Obviously you have to provide you own progress.cfg and put this in whatever you specified as mapping for `app/license` (see the line starting with `-v`).

+Once the container is running you'll be able to requets http://localhost:10000/web/get?openedge=true&testparam=made_by_bfv